HiKey specifications

 Verification checks

-Run these after first boot and after any kernel/storage changes:
+Run these after first boot and after any kernel or storage changes:

 ip a